dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/HYBRID-MAPPING-STRATEGY.md

 **Document Version:** 2.0
 **Last Updated:** November 17, 2025
-**Maintained By:** SecureCleanApiWaf Development Team
+**Maintained By:** CleanArchitecture.ApiTemplate Development Team

 ---

-*This document is part of the SecureCleanApiWaf technical documentation suite.
+*This document is part of the CleanArchitecture.ApiTemplate technical documentation suite.
 All code examples follow .NET 8 and C# 12.0 standards.*